Jench2103/wearable-fall-alert-system/README.md

 ## Working on this Project
-- You should clone this repository before start working
+- Clone this repository before start working
     ```bash
     $ git clone https://github.com/Jench2103/wearable-fall-alert-system.git
     ```

 ### Web Service Deploying
-- The service will execute in a docker container and could be access via `Port 5000`
+- The service will run in a docker container and could be access via `Port 5000`
     ```bash
     $ cd /path/to/wearable-fall-alert-system
     $ cd Server